Vyral/greg-ismay/_posts/2019-02-11-do-the-2018-market-numbers-forecast-a-shift-happening-in-2019.md

 ---
 layout: post
 title: Do the 2018 Market Numbers Forecast a Shift Happening in 2019?
-date:
+date: 2019-02-11 18:06:29
 tags:
+  - Market Update
-excerpt:
+excerpt: >-
+  The latest numbers from December 2018 indicate we’re moving into a shifting market.
 enclosure:
-pullquote:
+pullquote: 'Much like the monthly numbers, the yearly numbers are a bit of a mixed bag.'
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code:
+youtube_code: BZjgz5IfMXs
 ---

 {% include youtube.html %}

-How did our Raleigh market end the year in 2018? &nbsp;First, let’s compare the year-over-year numbers from the month of December.
+How did our Raleigh market end the year in 2018?
+First, let’s compare the year-over-year numbers from the month of December.

 Compared to December 2017, the number of new listings in December 2018 dropped 0.3%.
 In that time, the number of closed sales also dropped a full 17%.